pschudar/conversion/README.md

 With the modification of the input boxes going from type=text to type=number, a handy tool appears on the right hand side of the box when it's hovered over.
 This allows a person to change the value in the box with a simple click.

-Moving from one box to the other, say, from the left to the right, or vice versa for that matter, once focused, the application will auto-select / highlight the numbers so changing the values is a quick and painlesss.
+Moving from one box to the other, say, from the left to the right, or vice versa for that matter, once focused, the application will auto-select / highlight the numbers so changing the values is quick and painless.

 Without JavaScript enabled, degradation is graceful and the end-user can still use the application, though -- with limited functionality.
 Only the "from_value" input box on the left can be used to enter in values and the right input box, the "to_value" will display the results.